Rapid access for diagnosis and treatment

 The standard surgical treatment for a fibroadenoma (benign lesion in the breast) is a formal excision under general anaesthesia.
 Vacuum Assisted Biopsy is a relatively new technique that is employed in carefully selected patients to remove small benign non cancerous lesions under 2 cms in size through this technique.
 A pin hole cut is made in the skin overlying the lesion in the breast and with a VAB gun, the entire lump can be removed under local anaesthesia in the Breast Centre.
 The patient would be able to go home on the same day within a few hours after the procedure.
 This procedure is one option for young women who choose to have small benign non cancerous lumps removed.

-KIMS Ushalakshmi Centre for Breast Diseases is the very FIRST Centre in South India to acquire the Digital mammography Unit.
-Breast Screening by way of Mammography (X- ray of the breasts) is an effective proven way of detecting breast cancer early many years before it shows up.
-Early detection of breast cancer offers the best chance of successful treatment, which translates to improved survival.
-Digital mammography is the most recent revolutionary advance in which an image of the breast can be produced in about five seconds (compared to four to five minutes with a traditional mammogram).
-The new technique is more effective than standard mammography in showing up early subtle breast cancer changes & is particularly useful in younger women with dense breasts.
+We are the very FIRST Centre in South India to have acquired the Digital mammography Unit, where an image of the breast is produced in about five seconds (compared to four to five minutes with a traditional mammogram).
+This technique is more effective than standard mammography in showing up early subtle breast cancer changes & is particularly useful in younger women with dense breasts.